miguehm/a-ttiny-piano/README.md

 ## You will need...

-- Basic knowledges about electronic circuits, soldier circuits and [ironing method](https://youtu.be/xMz-ayK_slk)
+- Basic knowledges about electronic circuits, soldier circuits and [ironing method](https://youtu.be/xMz-ayK_slk).
-- Attiny85
+- Attiny85.
-- Arduino UNO
+- Arduino UNO.
-- Piezoeectric (or buzzer)
+- Piezoeectric (or buzzer).
+- 12 resistors 220 Ohms.
+- Socket for attiny85.
+- SMD switch.
+- CR225 Lithium Cell 3V.
+- Some SMD pins.
-- Jumpers/wires
+- Jumpers/wires.
-- Protoboard
+- Protoboard.

 ## How to build

-To build this circuit I print the `svg` file inside `printables` folder on photo paper or propacolte paper for use the [ironing method](https://youtu.be/xMz-ayK_slk).
+To build this circuit you need to print the `pianoV2_etch_copper_bottom.svg` file inside `printables` folder on photo paper or propacolte paper for use the [ironing method](https://youtu.be/xMz-ayK_slk).

 > If you don't want use this technique, you can create your PCB using a PCB online service like *PCBWay*, just download the `attiny-gerber.zip` file.